nookit-dev/bnkit/_docs/security/engineering-juice.md

-- `generateEncryptionKey(): string`: returns a randomly generated 32 character string that includes uppercase letters, lowercase letters, and digits.
+### Functions
+- `generateEncryptionKey(): string` - Generates a 32-character encryption key composed of uppercase and lowercase letters and numbers.
+Returns the key as a string.